GOD OUR REFUGE

 We surely felt the weight of our old age and gray hairs on those days of difficult diagnoses and hard symptoms.
 Perhaps you can relate?

-But regardless of the age, when chronic illness throws us a curveball, God is right there to meet us in our weaknesses.
-And truthfully, we found a new level of refuge and strength from the Lord as my husband went forward with the many tests and procedures required of him.
+But regardless of our age, when chronic illness throws us a curveball, God is right there to meet us in our weaknesses.
+Truthfully, we found a new level of refuge and strength from the Lord as my husband went forward with the many tests and procedures required of him.

 GOD OUR REFUGE: SURPRISING AND UPHOLDING STRENGTH